Physician shortage in the United States: Background and trends

-The AMA has cited increasing costs of higher education in America as a barrier to adequate growth in physician supply.
+The American Medical Association (AMA), a professional body in the U.S., has cited increasing costs of higher education in the country as a barrier to adequate growth in physician supply.
 In a 2022 article, the organization stated that "[m]edical school graduates typically finish school with about $200,000 in medical student-loan debt, which is often seen as an influential factor in specialty choice."
 The discussion of anticipated financial burdens from schooling itself can also result in a self-fulfilling prophecy.

 Healthcare in America itself may deteriorate for certain communities due to the shortage of medical professionals; the potential harm caused by the lack of access to specialty services in rural locations has garnered specific attention.
+The AMA has reported shortages already causing stress among U.S. patients.
 In December 2021, an article from the financial publication Forbes argued that the "lack of funding for residency slots to expand the pool of physicians in the U.S. has been an issue for more than two decades."

 When evaluating specific states inside of the U.S., a September 2022 report from the University of Hawaiʻi System reported that the collection of islands "has a severe physician shortage" to the point that "statistics show the deficit is at least 750 full-time providers, with primary care specialties... [having] the greatest need."
 A piece published that same month by Spectrum News 1 - Ohio relayed that the Midwestern state features a shortage "that's expected to hit rural areas the hardest."
 The article noted that the Northeast Ohio Medical University "estimates there are 11.7 physicians per a population of 10,000 in the Buckeye state compared to 38.9 physicians for that same population in a metropolitan area."
+In a report from the National Center of Health Workforce Analysis, the states with the lowest number of practicing patient care physicians are Mississippi, Oklahoma, and Idaho.

+The coronavirus (COVID-19) pandemic had drastically affected the physician shortage worldwide.
+A survey by the Mayo Clinic observed "the physicians' satisfaction with work-life balance and professional fulfillment declined during the COVID-19 pandemic".
+The pandemic had emphasized a decrease in the number of physicians across the United States due to the negative affect on rural areas.